awsdocs/aws-codecommit-user-guide/doc_source/pull-requests.md

 + Use the AWS CLI\.

 Before you create a pull request:
-+ Create a branch that contains the code you want reviewed \(the source branch\)\.
++ Make sure that you have committed and pushed the code changes you want reviewed to a branch \(the source branch\)\.
-+ Commit and push the code you want reviewed to the source branch\.
 + Set up notifications for your repository, so other users can be notified about the pull request and changes to it\. \(This step is optional, but recommended\.\)

 Pull requests are more effective when you've set up IAM users for your repository users in your AWS account\.
-It's easier to distinguish which user made which comment\.
+It's easier to identify which user made which comment\.
 IAM users also have the advantage of being able to use Git credentials for repository access\.
 For more information, see [Step 1: Initial Configuration for AWS CodeCommit](setting-up-gc.md#setting-up-gc-account)\.
-However, you can use pull requests with other kinds of users, including federated access users\.
+You can use pull requests with other kinds of users, including federated access users\.

 For information about working with other aspects of your repository in AWS CodeCommit, see [Working with Repositories](repositories.md), [Working with Files](files.md), [Working with Commits](commits.md), [Working with Branches](branches.md), and [Working with User Preferences](user-preferences.md)\.